-Take a look at some of these fun lottery games played in the past:
+Take a look at some historical lotteries which were available to play in the past:

 - Lotto Plus 5 - Players with tickets for the main Lotto game could pay an additional fee and use the same numbers for Lotto Plus 5, which took place on days when the Lotto wasn’t drawn.
 The game ran from 2011 to early October 2013 and offered a top prize of £250,000.

 - Daily Play - This game required players to match seven numbers to win the jackpot and also offered a Lucky Dip ticket for a subsequent draw to anyone who failed to match a single number.
 Daily Play was launched in September 2003 and ended in May 2011.
 It had a top prize of £30,000.

 - Dream Number - Players had to match a seven-digit code in the order in which it was drawn.
 There were prizes for each number correctly matched rising to a jackpot of £500,000 for matching all seven.
 Dream Number was introduced as a replacement for Lotto Extra in July 2006 and ended in February 2011.